 Cost recovery fees were calculated from the reported ex-vessel value, and therefore changes in ex-vessel prices and landings will affect the amount of cost recovery fees collected (Table 30 and Table 31).
-Ex-vessel values in the program were highest in 2014 (\$31,220,969), which resulted in the highest total cost recovery fees collected at \$936,634.
-Ex-vessel prices and resulting cost recovery fees have been decreasing in most years since.
+Exvessel values in the program were highest in 2014 (\$31,220,969), which resulted in the highest total cost recovery fees collected at \$936,634.
+Ex-vessel prices and resulting cost recovery fees continued to decrease since 2014, but have seen an increase in recent years.
 The variability in ex-vessel value is a consequence of changing quotas, variable landings, and changes in ex-vessel price over time.
 The RG share category ex-vessel value has represented more than 50% of the total GT-IFQ ex-vessel value throughout most of the program.
 The cost recovery fees recorded here were based on landings and may not represent the actual dollars recovered, due to non-payment by IFQ participants.
 Overall, there are very few dealers that did not pay the cost recovery fees and the amount not collected is often less than 0.50% of the expected recovered dollars.
-Dealer accounts with unpaid cost recovery fees are set to delinquent and cannot accept more IFQ landings until the delinquent fees are paid to the agency.
+Dealer accounts with unpaid cost recovery fees are set to delinquent, cannot accept more IFQ landings until the delinquent fees are paid to the agency, and are sent to Treasury for collections.